What is OOPs in Java?

 4. Polymorphism

-Polymorphism means “many forms.”
-It allows a single function, class, or interface to behave differently based on the context — mainly through method overloading and overriding.
+Polymorphism means "many forms."
+It allows a single function, class, or interface to behave differently based on the context — primarily through method overloading and overriding.

 Example: